-- O1.
-Permits Required.
-Prior to the commencement of operations to drill, deepen, or plug back to any source of supply other than the existing producing horizon, an application shall be delivered to must be filed with the Department of intention to drill, deepen, or plug back any well for oil or gas, and approval obtained.
-Any permit issued under Subchapter C of this rule may be revoked or suspended or the application for permit denied by the Department for failure to comply with these rules, the Act, and orders of the Commission or the Department. - Of issuance of a p.Permits to drill, deepen, or plug back, said permit will expire and be of no further force or effect, one (1) year after being issued by the Department, unless the work for which the permit was issued has been started.
-Prior to the anniversary date expiration of the permit, the owner or operator may apply to the Department for a one-time, six-month extension if work has not started.
+- 01. Permits Required.
+Prior to the commencement of operations to drill, deepen, or plug back to any source of supply other than the existing producing horizon, application shall be delivered to the Department of intention to drill, deepen, or plug back any well for oil or gas, and approval obtained.
+(3-29-12) - 02.
+Fees.
+An application fee must accompany each application for permit to drill, deepen, or plug back.
+No service fee is required for a permit to deepen or plug back in a well for which the fee has been paid for permit to drill unless the drilling permit has expired.
+(3-29-12) - O3.
+Time Required to Commence Operations; Term of Permit.
+On the first anniversary of the date of issuance of a permit to drill, deepen, or plug back, said permit will expire and be of no further force or effect, unless the work for which the permit was issued has been started.
+Prior to the anniversary date, the owner or operator may apply for a one-time, six-month extension if work has not started.
 If conditions have not changed and no changes to the permit are requested, the extension may be approved by the Department.
-If a permit expires due to the failure to commence operations, then reapplication is required prior to commencing operations. - O4.
+If a permit expires due to the failure to commence operations, then reapplication is required prior to commencing operations.
+(3-29-12) - 04.
 Application.
-The Application for Permit to Drill shall include a Department approved form and the following: (3-18-22) - a.
+The Application for Permit to Drill shall include a Department approved form and the following: (3-29-12) - a.
 An accurate plat showing the location of the proposed well with reference to the nearest lines of an established public survey.
-(3-18-22) - b.
+(3-29-12) - b.
 The location of the nearest structure with a water supply, or the nearest water well as shown on the IDWR registry of water rights or well log database.
-(3-18-22) - c.
+(3-29-12) - c.
 Information on the type of tools to be used and the proposed logging program.
-(3-18-22) - d.
-Proposed total depth-to which of the well-will be drilled, estimated depth to the top of the important geologic markers, and the estimated depth to the top of the target formations.
+(3-29-12) - d.
+Proposed total depth to which the well will be drilled, estimated depth to the top of the important geologic markers, and the estimated depth to the top of the target formations.
+(3-29-12) - e.

-(3-18-22)() - e.
 The proposed casing program, including size and weight thereof, the depth at which each casing type is to be set.
-(3-18-22) - f.
+(3-29-12) - f.
 The type and amount of cement to be used, and the intervals cemented.
-(3-18-22)
+(3-29-12) - g.
+Information on the drilling plan.
+(3-29-12) - h.
+Best management practices to be used for erosion and sediment control.
+(3-29-12) - i.
+Plan for interim reclamation of the drill site after the well is completed, and a plan for final reclamation of the drill site following plugging and abandonment of the well.
+These plans must contain the information needed to implement reclamation as described in Subsection 310.16 and Section 510 of these rules.